sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Languages like Elixir offer both fully pre-emptive sequential programming (and are functional too), performance and protection.
-You get to focus on making your algorithms and logic, and not the scheduling - let the scheduler do the scheduling and you get on with on with your program.
+You get to focus on making your algorithms and logic, and not the scheduling - let the scheduler do the scheduling and you get on with your program.
 Wait if you want to, or don't wait if you don't want or don't need to - take your pick.
 This is a joy to a programmer (or coder as we call them nowadays).

 Event based programming is good, and is useful in a lot of situations.
 However, using it to share a thread because of the expense of having a thread is conflating the two concepts.
-If you afraid of concurrency primitives, and you want concurrency you'll be better served by Go. _That's why I see Go as mainly an alternative to Javascript_ Go provides a much safer way to do concurrency, but it still uses shared threads via Goroutines.
+If you are afraid of concurrency primitives, and you want concurrency you'll be better served by Go. _That's why I see Go as mainly an alternative to Javascript_ Go provides a much safer way to do concurrency, but it still uses shared threads via Goroutines.